-This one of the timeless home remedies for migraine.
+This one of the timeless home remedies for migraines.

 10. Avoid physical exertion

-Resting can help alleviate symptoms associated with migraines, and headache.
+Resting can help alleviate symptoms associated with migraines, and headaches.

 Picture this; you are in a quiet room, no disturbances.
 You have time to relax and be, and finally, you can be in your happy place.